Read about newest GLP-1 Retatrutide - Is Wegovy (Semaglutide) or Zepbound (Tirzepatide) right for you? Learn More

 Common side effects of PPS include swelling, headache, dizziness, nausea, indigestion, malaise and diarrhea.

-how does pentosan work in arthritis?
+How does pentosan work in arthritis?

 In osteoarthritis, pentosan reduces the destruction of cartilage by affecting inflammatory mediators.
 It also increases the number of proteoglycans into the extracellular matrix.
 Proteoglycans are important because they allow tissues like collagen to withstand compression and swelling forces.
 Joint cartilage also contains Proteoglycans.